joegarb/crawler/README.md

 A simple web crawler written in Java.

-The crawler is limited to crawling a single subdomain.
-For example, when starting with `https://crawlme.example.com/`, it will crawl all pages on `crawlme.example.com` but will not follow external links to other domains or subdomains (e.g., `facebook.com`, `example.com`, or `community.example.com`).

-## Notes
+By default the crawler is limited to a single host and its subdomains, but this behavior can be changed via configuration.

-- The crawler waits 1 second between fetching URLs to be polite to the server.
+For simplicity, and because of being intended for a single host, the crawler simply waits X seconds between fetching URLs to be polite to the server and it does not currencly check `robots.txt`.
-- It does not currently check `robots.txt` files, since the crawler is designed for crawling a single subdomain.

 ## Prerequisites